sbt/sbt-start-script/README.md

 though there's nothing to run, just so it will recurse into sub-projects.
 One way to get a `stage` task that does nothing is:

-    StartScriptPlugin.stage in Compile := Unit
+    SbtStartScript.stage in Compile := Unit

 which sets the `stage` key to `Unit`.